Binali Yıldırım: Russia

 As part of the new government's program, Yıldırım announced plans to keep open channels for mutual dialogue with Russia in an attempt to normalise relations on the basis of common interests.
 Turkish relations with Russia deteriorated sharply in November 2015 after Turkey shot down a Russian fighter jet claiming that it had violated Turkish Airspace.
 The deterioration in relations also caused economic and trade relations between the two countries to decline.
 It was expected that 'normalisation' of economic relations with Russia would be one of the most important responsibilities of the new government.

-In response to the appointment of Yıldırım as prime minister, the deputy president of the Federation Council Foreign Policy Committee Vladimir Cabarov claimed that a new Prime Minister would not result in any changes to Turkey-Russia relations, claiming that Recep Tayyip Erdoğan was effectively the main policy-maker in Turkey and that his past actions had 'burnt all bridges' with Russia.
+In response to the appointment of Yıldırım as prime minister, the deputy president of the Federation Council Foreign Policy Committee Vladimir Cabarov claimed that a new prime minister would not result in any changes to Turkey-Russia relations, claiming that Recep Tayyip Erdoğan was effectively the main policy-maker in Turkey and that his past actions had 'burnt all bridges' with Russia.
 He also referred to Yıldırım's close relations with Erdoğan and claimed that any attempts to reconcile with Russia would not be initiated at Yıldırım's own accord.
+The same summit saw the organisation renamed from the Turkic Council to the Organization of Turkic States (TDT).

+Later career

+On 12 November 2021, at the Turkic Council's 8th Summit in Istanbul, Erdoğan announced Yıldırım appointment as Turkey's representative, its "aksakal" (elder), to the organization newly formalised Council of Elders (Aksakallar Konseyi), a consultative body drawing on traditional practice of eldership found across Turkic states.
+Yıldırım went on to Chair the Council of Elders itself.
+In his capacity Yıldırım has represented Turkey at subsequent Organization of Turkic States summits, including the 9th summit in Samarkand, Uzbekistan, in November 2022, and has made visits to fellow member states, including a 2022 visit to Kyrgyzstan, where he met with that country's economy and transport ministers.